kensak/CharRecog/README_en.md

 Features
 -------
-+ parallel processing : CharRecog exploits multi-core CPUs and GPUs for speeding up, by paralellizing the processing through Intel TBBÅAOpenMP and C++ AMP.
++ Parallel processing : CharRecog exploits multi-core CPUs and GPUs for speeding up, by paralellizing the processing through Intel TBBÅAOpenMP and C++ AMP.
-+ avoid loops : whenever possible, CharRecog makes use of matrix calculations insted of loops.
++ Matrix operations instead of loops : whenever possible, CharRecog makes use of matrix calculations insted of loops.
-+ support of new technologies : CharRecog supports new NN technologies such as autoencoding, convolutional layer, max pooling, maxout, dropout, random affine tranformation of input images.
++ Support of new technologies : CharRecog supports new NN technologies such as autoencoding, convolutional layer, max pooling, maxout, dropout, random affine tranformation of input images.
-+ capability of 'double' calculations : the included exe does (almost) all the calculations in float.
++ Capability of 'double' calculations : the included exe does (almost) all the calculations in float.
   You can enable the calculations in double by modifying one line in the source code and rebuilding.
-+ weight image output : you can output the weights of the layers as an image file.
++ Weight image output : you can output the weights of the layers as an image file.

 Command Options
 --------------
-Refer to the manuals in doc folder.
+Refer to the manuals in `doc` folder.

 How To Build
 -----------
-Refer to the file: `src\ReadMe.txt`.
+Refer to the file: [`src\ReadMe_en.txt`](./src/ReadMe_en.txt).

 License
 -------